-Many key elements go towards pricing, property size, amount of spaces, and the photographer’s experience.
+Many key elements go towards pricing, property size, amount of space, and the photographer’s experience.

-At the end of the day, you should take the 3-5 years you are going to use the images, multiple them in the number of spaces you offer, and divide it by the amount you pay, it does not matter if you pay 20k or 2k, it is still pennies for the long run.
+At the end of the day, you should take the 3-5 years you are going to use the images, multiply them by the number of spaces you offer, and divide it by the amount you pay, it does not matter if you pay 20k or 2k, it is still pennies for the long run.

 Per image structure would cost €500 / $600 – €1.200 / $1,300 depending on the number of images and licensing as well.

 Per image is a great way, when you need complex shoots and need the flexibility of the vendor, you know no matter, how much time it takes them, you end up with those images.